 - Heat Oil in a large frying pan, cook Onion and Garlic until aromatic, add Beef and Carrot, then add Mushrooms.
 Season with Salt and Curry Powder.
 Add Cooked Rice and combine well.

-- Lightly oil a large ovenproof dish, place the rice mixture and pour the White Sauce over.
-Sprinkle with Cheeses, and bake for 25-30 minutes or until golden.
+- Lightly Oil a large ovenproof dish, place the rice mixture and pour the White Sauce over.
+Cover with Cheese, and bake for 20 minutes or until golden.